-Stephen Clement— As the founder of Rockland Recovery Homes, my passion to see this succeed is driving this forward.
+Stephen Clement— As the co-founder of Rockland Recovery Homes, my passion to see this succeed is driving this forward.
 I experienced my son’s relapse multiple times due to the fact he did not have a safe supportive environment to share with friends in recovery.
 He would leave rehab programs or prison and go back on the street with “friends” that were still using drugs.
 I have studied many articles about recovery homes over the past year.
 Our operation, standards, ethics and policies have been based on those of other successful organizations and the National Affiliation of Recovery Residences.
 Our goal is to improve the success rate of recovery.